-Before 1944 the innate artistic temperament of the Haitian found occasional expression in the painted design on a few peasant “cailles” (huts).
+Only after 1944, the innate artistic temperament of the Haitian found occasional expression in the painted design on a few peasant “cailles” (huts).
 The first black slaves quite naturally modeled their “cailles”after the thatched huts of their native Africa.
 This and variations of this simple architectural pattern have endured in rural areas even to now in the form of brilliantly painted doors, shutters and woodwork.

 Dewitt Peters, a painter as was his father, had been sent by the United States Federal Security Agency in 1943 to teach English to Haitians at the government Lycee (school) in Port-au-Prince.
 During the long summer vacation, he discussed the idea of starting an art center with various young Haitian intellectuals who were equally enthusiastic.

-Taking the idean to the Cultural Attache of the U.S. Embassy, who arranged a meeting with Haitian President Elie Lescot, Peters mentioned a large private padlocked house in the enter of the city that might work as a gallery.
+Taking the idean to the cultural attaché of the U.S. Embassy, who arranged a meeting with Haitian President Elie Lescot, Peters mentioned a large, private, padlocked house in the enter of the city that might work as a gallery.
 The President picked up the phone, and the next day the government agreed to pay the rent on the residence which became the Centre d’Art Gallery.

 With a small group of more or less amateur Haitian painters, they opened on May 14, 1944, the first show of Haitian painting ever organized in the capital.
-In a good humored ribbon-cutting ceremony, the President, entered the derelict gallery, and $550 worth of paintings were sold the first day.
+In a good humored ribbon-cutting ceremony, the President entered the derelict gallery, and $550 worth of paintings were sold the first day.

-Discovery of the primitives
+Discovery of the Primitives

 About six months after the opening, a primitive picture arrived from Cap-Haitien in Northern Haiti.
-Although not interested in primitive art, Peters bought is for $5 worth of art materials and $5 cash and wrote an encouraging letter to the artist who had been painting all his life, in spite of the mockery of his friends.
+Although not interested in primitive art, Peters bought it for $5 worth of art materials and $5 cash, and wrote an encouraging letter to the artist who had been painting all his life, in spite of the mockery of his friends.
 His ambition was to record the history of this country in paintings.
 That was Philome Obin, founding father of the present primitive movement still going on in Cap-Haitien.

 Later, on the way back from a trip to meet Obin, Peters spotted the “gaily painted door of a small bar” in the village Mont-Rouis.
 The painting turned out to be done by a voodoo priest, very poor, but a mystic person with a head of great dignity and beauty.
 Poverty had forced him into painting houses, but, every now and then, he had done a painting using left-over house-paint and chicken feathers as brushes.
-This discovery by the Centre d’Art, his subsequent move into Port-au –Prince, and three years of fantastic poetic output before his death in 1948, mark Hector Hyppolite as probably the greatest of Haitian primitive painters.
+This discovery by the Centre d’Art, his subsequent move into Port-au–Prince, and three years of fantastic poetic output before his death in 1948, mark Hector Hyppolite as probably the greatest of Haitian primitive painters.

 The Centre produced a market, which in turn gave legitimacy to painting as a profession.
-Isolated by mountains and poverty, many artists developed their own styles free from accepted rules of famous painters in vogue in other countries.
+Isolated by mountains and poverty, many artists developed their own styles free from accepted rules of famous painters en vogue in other countries.

 When tempera and fresco techniques were introduced in 1949 by a co-director of the Centre, Selden Rodman, Bishop Voegeli alone had the faith in the talent of the painters and the “courage to outface the hostility to unconventional art both inside and outside the church” to allow them to decorate the inside of his New Episcopal Cathedral.
 Today it is one of the “musts” of every tourist.
 (See Churches – Episcopal pp. 228)

-Financial help from Friends of Haiti, encouragement by the government and the growing demand of art galleries in Europe, South America, and particularly, the United States, have made it possible for artists to succeed in a country with few job opportunities.
+Financial help from Friends of Haiti, encouragement by the government and the growing demand of art galleries in Europe, South America, and, particularly, the United States, have made it possible for artists to succeed in a country with few job opportunities.

 Haitian art is definitely in transition today.